uic-library/SQL-Intro/_episodes/03-Operators.md

 ### LOGICAL OPERATORS:

-SQL has three logical operators which can be used to specify more than one condition in the WHEREclause.
+SQL has three logical operators which can be used to specify more than one condition in the WHERE clause.

 The three operators are: